 2. Invest in Proper Brewing Equipment

 Decaf beans are more delicate than regular beans.
 Use a dedicated brewer or grinder to avoid flavor contamination.
-For high-volume settings, consider programmable batch brewers.
+For high-volume settings, consider programmable batch brewers with separate hoppers.
 See our Top

 3. Train Staff

 Staff should understand the importance of decaf and how to prepare it correctly.
-Rotate inventory to ensure freshness—decaf degrades faster than regular coffee.
+Rotate inventory to ensure freshness—decaf degrades faster than regular coffee because the beans are more porous.
+Train them to check roast dates and grind only what's needed.

 4. Offer Variety